koii-network/blog/_posts/2024-01-03-KOII-Town-Hall-2024-Unveiling-the-Future-of-Decentralization-and-Community-Driven-Innovation.md

 categories: [Announcement]
 image: assets/images/blog/KOII-TH-2024.png
 ---

+Join us for the inaugural Koii Town Hall on January 11, 2024.
+Don't miss this pivotal event in the world of decentralized technology.
+Register at https://lu.ma/iyqpzbls.

 # Upcoming Koii Town Hall: A Pivotal Event for the Koii Community

 We are thrilled to announce the first-ever Koii Town Hall, scheduled to take place on January 11, 2024.
 This landmark event promises to be a significant moment for everyone involved with the Koii ecosystem and those interested in the burgeoning world of decentralized technologies.